SamuelWhitton/natural-daina/README.md

 + Within a constructor, a constructor from each inherited parent must be invoked.
 + An object can be represented as any of its parent types.
 + Instance methods copied from a parent can be overriden.
++ Output and input types must match when overriding a method.

 ## Methods and Lambdas